 Active library cards from any public library in the state of Illinois can be registered into Bloomington Public Library’s computer system.
 Patrons with cards issued by other libraries who choose to also use Bloomington Public Library can access Bloomington Public Library’s physical collection but cannot access Bloomington Public Library’s online resources, including databases and eMaterials.

 Any person who is transitioning to permanent housing can apply for a Limited Library Card.
 To do so, the person would bring their valid photo ID and proof of their current Bloomington mailing address to the Library or the Bookmobile.
 (Acceptable forms of address verification include a current mailing address listed on a photo ID, a recent bill or piece of postmarked mail, or a letter from a social service or housing agency verifying the temporary mailing address in Bloomington.)

 Limited Library Cards are available to persons of all ages experiencing housing insecurity, and allow the bearer to have three items checked out at one time, provide access to all library services, and may be renewed in 6-month intervals.

 If your library card is lost or stolen, please report it immediately to 309.828.6091.
 You are responsible for any items checked out or fees accrued on your card until it has been reported to the Library as lost or stolen.
-Replacing a Lost library card costs $2.
+There may be a minimal charge to replace a library card.
 For more information, visit cardholder responsibilities.